AccessibleOlli/olli-stop/README.md

 5. Change the CouchDB database urls to point to your CouchDB instance (with the appropriate credentials)

 ## Running

-1. Make sure your proxy setting in `package.json` is configured properly to point to olli-stop-backend.
+1. Make sure your proxy settings in `package.json` are configured properly to point to olli-stop-backend.
 It should look something like this:

 ```
 "proxy": {